rocdoc2/fe3h-discord-builds/Raph-quick-riposte.md

 prt battalion like Fraldarius Soldiers or Duscur Heavy Soliders is also greatly appreciated.

-Quick riposte isn't very practical just because other good stuff comes online quicker, but you can 100% clean house with it and it's very fun.
+Quick riposte isn't very practical.
+Battalion wrath builds come online quicker and QR has a noticeably lower power ceiling even at max investment.
+Still, it's a lot of fun and gives you a feel you don't normally get in this game.
+10/10, would recommend.